King's Counsel: British Columbia

 King's Counsel are appointed by the provincial Cabinet on the advice of the Attorney General of British Columbia.
 No more than 7% of the bar of British Columbia can be awarded the designation.
 Before making the recommendation to Cabinet, the Attorney General is required by statute to consult with the Chief Justice of British Columbia, the Chief Justice of the Supreme Court of British Columbia, and two lawyers appointed by the Law Society of British Columbia.
 A recipient must have at least five years' standing at the bar of British Columbia.

 In practice, the Attorney General appoints an advisory committee which includes these officials and also the Chief Judge of the Provincial Court, the president of the British Columbia Branch of the Canadian Bar Association and the deputy attorney general.
 Candidates must be acknowledged by their peers as leading counsel, have demonstrated exceptional qualities of leadership in the profession, or have done outstanding work in legal scholarship.

 In 2020, the province designated twenty-six lawyers as Queen's Counsel, from a group of 136 nominees.

-The Attorney General is automatically appointed as King's Counsel on taking office.
+The Attorney General of British Columbia is automatically appointed as King's Counsel on taking office.

 Manitoba

-The government of Manitoba stopped appointing King's Counsel in 2001.
-There was a proposal that the title would be replaced by Senior Counsel (S.C.).
-Appointments were to be made by the Law Society of Manitoba.
-However, the new designation was never adopted.
-Existing designations remain in effect.
+The government of Manitoba stopped appointing Queen's Counsel in 2001.
+Existing designations had remained in effect.
 In 2019, Manitoba re-instituted the Queen's Counsel designation.
+Appointments are made by the Law Society of Manitoba.